dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1297: Accountability for crimes is crucial for justice.
+### T1297: Criminals must be held accountable for their actions.

 |Support|
 |---|